chemoelectric/epr-simulation/README.md

 by someone aware of those fields of study but not of quantum mechanics itself.

-Therefore the supposed ‘irreducibility’ of ‘quantum’ physics is not merely false: it is so implausible we might as well declare it impossible. *There does not exist ‘quantum’ physics distinct from ‘classical’ physics*.
+Therefore the supposed distinction of ‘quantum’ physics problems from ‘classical’ physics problems is not merely false: it is so implausible we might as well declare it impossible. *There does not exist ‘quantum’ physics distinct from ‘classical’ physics*.
 The distinction is a myth.
 Rather, there are problems that have been believed soluble *only* by quantum mechanical methods, but which actually can be solved by *any* reasonable mathematical methods—*all of which must reach the same result*.

-Thus, in the published papers (such as those by J. S. Bell, John Clauser, etc.) where a ‘local realistic’ solution for EPR-B correlations is reached that is different from what quantum mechanics gives, the authors *definitely* have made errors.
-The solution from quantum mechanics *is* correct.
+Thus, in the published papers (such as those by J. S. Bell, John Clauser, etc.) where a ‘local realistic’ solution for EPR-B correlations is reached that is different from what quantum mechanics gives, the authors *definitely* have made errors, because the solution from quantum mechanics *is* correct.

 I will prove that below, by deriving the same expression independently.